sriharijala/wildfly-operator/README.md

     - spec.nodeCount : number of server nodes to run
     - spec.configMapName : name of ConfigMap containing standalone.xml config (optional)
     - spec.standaloneConfigKey : key name containing standalone.xml config in ConfigMap (optional)
+    - spec.applicationPath : web application path, used for HTTP liveness probe
+    - spec.dataSourceConfig : optional datasource config, which will be set up in case no custom config and `ConfigMap` is provided in `spec.configMapName`, `spec.standaloneConfigKey`.
+        Currently only mariadb is supported.

 ***Deploy operator and custom resource***

 ```